 [Asserts]

-# First, get the quiz creation page to capture
+# First, display the login page to capture

 # ...

-# Create a new quiz, using the captured CSRF token:
+# Log in user, using the captured CSRF token:

 # ...